Bill Press: Politics

+Media

 Press started his broadcasting career in Los Angeles for TV stations KABC-TV and KCOP-TV.
 He has worked as a political commentator for CNN and MSNBC.
 He is best known for co-hosting CNN's Spin Room opposite Tucker Carlson, and Crossfire and MSNBC's Buchanan and Press.

 Since May 2005, Press has been a contributing blogger at The Huffington Post.
 He also contributes blogs to The Hill.
 In January 2012, Press filled in for Keith Olbermann on Current TV's coverage of the 2012 Florida Republican primary.